Elgin High School (Illinois): Academics

-Elgin High School also holds one of District U-46's magnet academies, and of which Elgin High holds the Gifted and Talented Acedemy.
+Elgin High School also holds one of District U-46's magnet academies, and of which Elgin High holds the Gifted and Talented Academy.
 This academy allows accepted students to participate in college and advance courses starting from Freshman year all the way to Senior year of high school.
 The academy helps the students to think expansionary by taking advanced coursework, which prepares them for college.
-Currently, Elgin High is nominated to be and will soon be an international IB course and AP course school in the future.
+Currently, Elgin High is an international IB course and nominated to be an AP course school in the future.
 Elgin High also offers (out of the 5 high schools in the district) vast and the most academic opportunities and choices.

 Demographics

 As of 2018-2019, the EHS student body was 9.6% White, 6.2% Black, 75% Hispanic, .7% Native American, 5.4% Asian, and 2.4% other races.
 75% of students were listed as low-income.

 Athletics and activities

 Elgin competes in the Upstate Eight Conference.
-In 2003, Chief Maroon was removed as Elgin's mascot.

 The following teams have won their respective Illinois High School Association state championships: